 7.4.
 Size Tile to Art

-Every time you embark on the process of creating a new pattern design, you’ll quickly notice that if you resize one of your tile’s composing artwork, the software will start overlapping the adjacent tiles, which happens due to the fact that the tile itself has retained the same Width and Height values.
+Every time you embark on the process of creating a repeat pattern in Illustrator, you’ll quickly notice that if you resize one of your tile’s composing artwork, the software will start overlapping the adjacent tiles, which happens due to the fact that the tile itself has retained the same Width and Height values.

 To fix this, all you have to do is enable the Size Tile to Art option, which will immediately remove any unwanted overlapping.